 You have provided us with contact information that we will use to stay in touch with you throughout.
 You must inform the Council immediately if there is a change to your email contact address or mobile phone number.
 You must also inform the Council immediately if there is a change to your address.

-3. Data may be shared with the Ministry of Housing, Communities and Local Government - MHCLG (previously known as the Office of the Deputy Prime Minister) as part of the help we provide to you.
+3. Data may be shared with the Department for Levelling Up, Housing and Communities - DLUHC (previously known as the Ministry of Housing, Communities and Local Government) as part of the help we provide to you.

-Sharing with MHCLG - Why is your information being shared?
+Sharing with DLUHC - Why is your information being shared?

 How is your information being used?
 Will it affect you?